cwoolner/flex-poker/README.md

 Node.js: The Heroku config had to be changed to add a heroku/nodejs buildpack as well as the existing heroku/java buildpack.
 The pack by default just runs npm install, so the webpack build has been added to the postinstall script.

-Java: A Procfile is included that contains the jetty-runner command that Heroku uses to launch the app.
-In addition to the Procfile, a small chunk of jetty-runner config was added to the pom.
+Java: A Procfile had been used previously for a jetty-runner config, but after the switch to Spring Boot, the Procfile has been removed.

-Heroku auto-deploys whenever changes are made to master: [http://flex-poker.herokuapp.com/](http://flex-poker.herokuapp.com/)
+Heroku auto-deploys whenever changes are made to master: [https://flex-poker.herokuapp.com/](https://flex-poker.herokuapp.com/)

 NOTE: Since the app uses in-memory persistence, the entire state of the app is essentially reset after Heroku puts it to sleep from inactivity.
 Feel free to hit that URL and try it out.